DanielVNZ/CitiesCollective/README.md

 - **Community**: Join discussions and share feedback
 - **Support**: Contact us for technical support or questions

-## 📄 License

-This project is proprietary software.
-All rights reserved.

 ---

 **Join the Cities Collective community today and share your urban creations with the world! 🏙️✨**